 - Links patients and staff with Aboriginal language interpreters

-- Advocates for patient to make sure their voice is heard
+- Advocates for patients to make sure their voices are heard

-- Help the patient to contact family and community
+- Helps the patient to contact family and community

 - Support patient escorts and family and includes them in the decision making

 - Connects with Aboriginal and Torres Strait Islander Health Practitioners in emergency, renal and cancer to provide holistic education across the patient journey

 - Liaises with local Aboriginal health services about on-going care post discharge

 - Assist with complex discharge care plans to rural and remote areas